tawasta/event/event_waiting_list/README.rst

 Usage
 =====
+* Enable waiting list for an event by toggling it on event view.
-* When maximum attendees to an event is limited, this module allows to flag the event as using a Waiting List.
+* When maximum attendees to an event is reached, further registrations go to a waiting list.

 Known issues / Roadmap
 ======================